nisar86/js-racer-turbo/README.md

 **If we were to try to turn it into a real game we would have to consider:**

+ * Enhance the Tilt Horizon Fx and create other dynamic effects.
+ * The game is paused when a button is pressed or when the main menu opens.
  * Dynamic music changes based on what happens in the game.
  * HUD in full screen mode.
  * Other HUD Fx (flash on fastest lap, confetti, etc).